openfaas/openfaas.github.io/_posts/2018-08-01-gke-multi-stage.md

 [Preemptible VMs](https://cloud.google.com/preemptible-vms/) are up to 80% cheaper than regular instances and are terminated and replaced after a maximum of 24 hours.

-In order to avoid all nodes getting replaced at the same time, wait for 30 minutes and scale up the function pool to two nodes.
+In order to avoid all nodes being replaced at the same time, wait for 30 minutes and scale up the function pool to two nodes.
 Open a new terminal and run the scale up command:

 ```bash